mrdoob/three.js/threejs/lessons/threejs-shadows.md

 And finally there's shadows with a `PointLight`.
-Since a `PointLight` shines in all directions the only relevent settings are `near` and `far`.
+Since a `PointLight` shines in all directions the only relevant settings are `near` and `far`.
 Otherwise the `PointLight` shadow is effectively 6 `SpotLight` shadows each one pointing to the face of a cube around the light.
 This means `PointLight` shadows are much slower since the entire scene must be